prjctgeek/foodie/index.md

 This is usually the first thing others notice about my families eating habbits- when ordering salad at a restruant, right off the bat, dry salad, with no dressing.
 Nothing.
 Sometimes it means not having salad, if the place has pre-mixed  greens.
 It's not that they "just don't like dressing", there will be gagging.
-Many times, it takes a few itterations to correct the order.
+Many times, it takes a few iterations to correct the order.
 It's exhausting.
 It's hard to explain to front of house this isn't an alergy, it's a texture preference.

 Another area where this becomes an issue is dishes where the meat is the star of the show, but much of the flavor comes from a sauce.
 For example, pulled pork.
 It's almost always on the dry side, and you pick the sauce based on your preferences to add both flavor and a texture contrast.